 To understand how the authentication framework works, first you must understand the two main authentication operations.
 The framework first must authenticate the client.
 This is usually done as soon as the client connects to a server and consists of validating information sent from or gathered about a client and associating it with the connection.
 The second operation handled by the framework is finding the entries in an ACL that correspond to client.
 ACL entries are <idspec, permissions> pairs.
 The idspec may be a simple string match against the authentication information associated with the connection or it may be a expression that is evaluated against that information.
-It is up to the implementation plugin must implement:
+It is up to the implementation of the authentication plugin to do the match.
+Here is the interface that an authentication plugin must implement:

 '''

 public interface AuthenticationProvider {

 String getScheme();

 KeeperException.Code handleAuthentication(ServerCnxn cnxn, byte authData[]);

 boolean isValid(String id);

+boolean matches(String id, String aclExpr);

+boolean isAuthenticated();

+}

 '''